bbauska/Coursera-Bootstrap/readme.md

 I briefly referred to this particular line in the code then.

-Let\'s try to understand why we use this in our index.html page.
+Let&apos;s try to understand why we use this in our index.html page.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!-------------------------------------- 46. viewport (72) --------------------------------------->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->